-Dr. Brian Fort, emergency medicine physician at Central DuPage Hospital, has had his fair share of patients who had suffered from head trauma, and most of the cases he’s handled had to do with products designed especially for children.
+Dr. Brian Fort, an emergency medicine physician at Central DuPage Hospital, has had his fair share of patients who had suffered from head trauma, and most of the cases he’s handled had to do with products designed especially for children.

 “Over half of ER visits for children under 1 are due to falls,” he said.
-“I wouldn’t get a high chair that pulls up to the table, because I’ve seen way too many kids use their feet to push against the table and tip their chair over backward.
+“I wouldn’t get a high chair that pulls up to the table, because I’ve seen way too many kids use their feet to push against the table and tip their chair over backwards.
 A fall like this from 3 feet can cause a skull fracture.”

 If you have any insights, questions or comments regarding the topic, please share them in our Comment box below.